Kelant3D/Kelant-S400/README.md

 ## How to update firmware
 **!IS NOT NECESSARILY TO UPDATE FIRMWARE IF YOU HAVEN'T ANY ISSUE WITH PRINTER!**
-* Download firmare below
+* Download firmware below
-* Unzip to root on usb stick
+* Unzip to root on usb stick (with folder)
-* Turn off printer
+* Turn printer OFF
 * Insert usb
-* Turn on printer
+* Turn printer ON

 You must see small popup window with **initialization complete [OK]** output